Skip to main content

 • final/

 The staging/ and intermediate/ directories are initially empty (aside from .gitkeep files).
-You'll place transformation models here.
+Inside these folders is where you'll create custom SQL files to trasform your raw data into the Input Layer.

 In models/sources.yml, remove any models you don't intend to use.
 For example, if you are building a claims connector, you would keep only: